NHL FaceOff 2000

-NHL FaceOff 2000 is an ice hockey video game developed by 989 Sports and published by Sony Computer Entertainment for the PlayStation.
+NHL FaceOff 2000 is an ice hockey video game developed by 989 Sports and SolWorks and published by Sony Computer Entertainment for the PlayStation.
 On the cover is Philadelphia Flyers star John LeClair.

 Reception

 The game received "average" reviews according to the review aggregation website GameRankings.
 Jim Preston of NextGen called it "An impressive effort.
 If you don't like the style of NHL 2000, this may be the one for you."